PROBLEM WITH THIS WEBPAGE?

-Check out the links below to learn more about the minors within the college of communication that are offered to Marquette students.
+Check out the links below to learn more about the minors within the Diederich College of Communication that are offered to all Marquette students.

 The department of communication studies offers an 18-credit minor in communication studies.
 This minor offers a flexible course of study, with three required courses and three electives from the communication studies curriculum.

 The digital media and performing arts department offers several minors, including digital media, dance, film, music and theatre arts.
 Each of these minors has different requirements, ranging from 18 to 21 credit hours.
 The Diederich College of Communication website contains detailed information on the digital media, theatre arts and music programs.

 An interdisciplinary minor in family studies is also available through the Diederich College of Communication.
 It is an ideal minor for students who plan to work with families as part of their career.
 Detailed information on this program can be found on the family studies website or by reviewing the curriculum and requirements.
 This minor requires 18 credit hours and a capstone course.

 Through collaboration with the Milwaukee Institute of Art and Design (MIAD), the college of communication offers a minor in fine arts.
 These courses are taught by practicing creative professionals and are taken at MIAD.
 Students can specialize in graphic design or studio art.

 Starting in the fall of 2021, students can minor in health communication.
 Housed in the department of communication studies, this minor is comprised of 18 credits and addresses how communication intersects with health in all aspects: emotional, mental and physical.